Evaluation of the Intel Xeon Phi 7120 and NVIDIA K80 as accelerators for two-dimensional panel codes: Intel Xeon Phi implementation

-Note that the performance of the GPU implementation considered in section \ref{sec:single-gpu} is superior by approximately 20\% (for the dual socket case) and approximately 10\% (for the single socket case) compared to the Xeon Phi implementation.
+Note that the performance of the GPU implementation on one-half of the NVIDIA K80 (considered in section \ref{sec:single-gpu}) is superior by approximately 20\% (for the dual socket case) and approximately 15\% (for the single socket case) compared to the Xeon Phi 7120 implementation.
 We should also note that, as discussed before, the interleave scheme is out of necessity somewhat more complicated than the interleave scheme that is used for the GPU code (see Figure \ref{fig:GPU-interleave1}).

-The performance difference between the Intel Xeon Phi and the GPU are mainly explained by the fact that the assembly step is more costly on the Xeon Phi.
-Therefore, it is not possible to hide the data transfer as well as on the GPU which negatively impacts the performance of the implementation.
+The performance difference between the Intel Xeon Phi 7120 and the NVIDIA K80 are mainly explained by the fact that the assembly step is more costly on the Xeon Phi 7120.
+Therefore, it is not possible to hide the data transfer as well as on the K80 which negatively impacts the performance of the implementation.